County of Los Angeles Public Library Partnership

 County of Los Angeles Department of Parks and Recreation Partnership

 In May 2017, NHMLA began a partnership with the County of Los Angeles Department of Parks and Recreation to support them as they piloted a new six-week summer camp experience in which their campers participated in fun activites that incorporated Science, Technology, Engineering, Arts, and Math (STEAM).
 Eight parks throughout the county were part of this pilot.
 Staff from each park came to NHMLA for faciliatactivity resources, and support from NHMLA.
-For 2018, the partnership expanded to include a nine-month long development of activites with both County Parks & Rec staff and NHMLA staff working as a team to expand the activites to incorporate more STEAM elements, and to provide additional resources for parks staff to implement the actities.
+For 2018, the partnership expanded to include a nine-month long development of activites with both County Parks & Rec staff and NHMLA staff working as a team to expand the activites to incorporate more STEAM elements, and to provide additional resources for parks staff to implement the activities.
 "Environment" was added as a core element, and the ESTEAM camp offering grew to 16 parks in Los Angeles County.